How to use ROBOTS and AI tools for survival and decentralization

 But some people need it for social reasons.

-There's gonna be robots that do a lot of like in-home living to keep an eye on the elderly people, for example.
+There's going to be robots that do a lot of like in-home living to keep an eye on elderly people, for example.

-So you're gonna see a lot of home health robots, which will be very expensive.
+So you're going to see a lot of home health robots, which will be very expensive.

 And it'll be billed to Medicare, probably.

-So the it'll be built at like 10,000 a month to have a robot in your home, which is an absurd cost.
+So it'll be billed at like $10,000 a month to have a robot in your home, which is an absurd cost.

-Because this is this is going to take over the world.
+Because this is going to take over the world.

-I mean, you're gonna see robots and AI everywhere.
+I mean, you're going to see robots and AI everywhere.

-And if you don't know how to control it and how to use it, you know, then you're at risk of becoming enslaved by it, or uh you know, being dominated by it, or being afraid of it because you don't know how it works.
+And if you don't know how to control it and how to use it, you know, then you're at risk of becoming enslaved by it or being dominated by it or being afraid of it because you don't know how it works.

 And that's a bad place to be.